-Bloodstream infections, such as may be caused by microorganisms that enter patients via intravascular catheters, are a 35 significant cause of illness and excess medical costs.
-A substantial number of such infections occur in U.S. intensive care units annually.
+Bloodstream infections, such as may be caused by microorganisms that enter patients via intravascular catheters, are a significant cause of illness and excess medical costs.
+A sub- 35 stantial number of such infections occur in U.S. intensive care units annually.
 Additionally, a significant fraction of these infections result in death.

-Guidelines from the Centers for Disease Control and Pre- 40 vention describe various ways to limit bloodstream infections in hospital, outpatient, and home care settings.
+Guidelines from the Centers for Disease Control and Prevention describe various ways to limit bloodstream infections 40 3 and an absorbent pad positioned above the cap portion; in hospital, outpatient, and home care settings.
 The guidelines address issues such as hand hygiene, catheter site care and admixture preparation.
-However, despite these guidelines, tively unchanged rates.
+However, despite these guidelines, such infections continue to plague healthcare systems at relatively unchanged rates.

 Impregnating catheters with various antimicrobial agents is one approach for reducing these infections.
 Impregnated catheters, however, provide less than satisfactory results.
-Additionally, some microbes have developed resistance to the 50 various antimicrobial agents used in the catheters.
-Other systems and approaches have also been developed, but these likewise suffer from a variety of limitations and drawbacks.
+Additionally, some microbes have developed resistance to the various antimicrobial agents used in the catheters.
+Other sys-50 tems and approaches have also been developed, but these likewise suffer from a variety of limitations and drawbacks.